BobDaGecko/Mix-o-Mods-Repo/README.md

-## Mix o' Mods 1.12.2
+## Mix o' Mods 2.0 1.12.2
-This is the official repository and issue-tracker for Mix o' Mods 1.12.2
+This is the official repository and issue-tracker for Mix o' Mods 2.0 1.12.2

-Mix o’ Mods is a massive kitchen soup pack based off of FTB Infinity Evolved and All the Mods 3.
-It focuses on exploration, magic, and tech.
+Mix o’ Mods 2.0 is a large general purpose, tech based pack off of FTB Infinity Evolved and All the Mods 3.
+Primarily focused on tech, it still offers aspects of exploration and magic.
 It also has a plethora of cosmetic mods to enhance creative builds.
 It has no quest structure and is pretty free handed in what the player can do.
 It is not a relatively hard pack as most configs and recipes have not been tweaked but that also can represent many challenges.
 It was created by and is maintained by BobDaGecko.

 ## Full Modlist
 [Full Modlist](https://docs.google.com/spreadsheets/d/1tRUqneTiYJFufnSGGCGypk6drw9T70atX_EO47BeuM0/edit?usp=sharing)